 Yes.
 We have two very well-run national non-profit rescues for Cavaliers: the Cavalier Rescue Trust and Cavalier Rescue USA.
 Adoption fees are reasonable, and foster families and volunteers are always needed and welcomed.
 Also, many good breeders will occasionally have an older puppy or dog available for various reasons, so it's worth asking.

 If you made it this far, thank you: it’s a lot of information to unpack, but I’m trying to give you the tools you need to find a healthy puppy!
-Cavaliers are wonderful...if you have any questions or comments, feel free to send them my way.
+Cavaliers are truly wonderful dogs...if you have any questions or comments, feel free to send them my way.